compling-potsdam/clp-sose22-dl4nlp/README.md

 Then you can then use the CLI to train:

 ```
-dl4nlp-pytorch-training
+dl4nlp-pytorch-training -d <path-to-data> -l <path-to-logs>
 ```

 and to predict

 ```
-dl4nlp-pytorch-predict
+dl4nlp-pytorch-predict -d <path-to-data> -l <path-to-logs>
 ```

-Note: The model checkpoint is simply saved to the directory where you invoke the CLI.
+Note: The model checkpoint is saved to the logs directory.
+You might want to adjust the defaults.